 Aim of bunion taping

 Separating the big toe and the next one with a 1 cm thick piece of foam can relieve painful symptoms.
-This can be fixed in place with some zinc oxide plaster tape and has the effect of straightening the great toe and relieving pressure on the painful area.
+This is fixed in place using zinc oxide plaster tape.
+As a result, it has the effect of straightening the great toe and relieving pressure on the painful area.

 What tape is required?